 State Championships Rules

-All RSNC Regionals, State & County Fairs, plus the following events (Reno, NV, Winnemucca, NV, Cow Palace, CA, and Congress Super Sort) will be awarded double points and participation credit.
-In addition, all shows with 1,000 teams or more will be awarded double points and participation credit for all classes.
-If a class at one of these shows has over 100 teams it will not be double pointed a second time or if a show already counts for multiple days it will not receive additional double participation.
+All RSNC Regionals, State & County Fairs, plus the following events (Cow Palace, CA, Tri-State Horse Expo, Sioux Falls, SD, Congress Super Sort, and Cheyenne Frontier Days) will be awarded double points and participation credit.
+In addition, all shows with 1,000 teams or more will be awarded double points and participation credit for show count to attend State or World Finals.
+Additionally, if a state or county fair is scheduled as a 2, or more, day event, it will not count more than double participation.

 Each First-Place winning member from each rating category from each state will permanently be listed in the RSNC HALL OF FAME!
 The state high money winner and the high money horse from each state will additionally be enshrined into the RSNC HALL OF FAME!